sinanuozdemir/SF_DAT_17/README.md

 * Course overview: our philosophy and expectations ([slides](slides/01_course_overview.pdf))
 * Intro to Data Science: ([slides](slides/01_intro_to_ds.pdf))
 * Tools: check for proper setup of Git, Anaconda, overview of Slack

+####Homework
+* Make sure you have everything installed as specified above in "Installation and Setup" by Wednesday